 Data source

-We used two consecutive data from the Multiple Indicator Cluster Survey (MICS) conducted at 2012, and 2019.
+We used two consecutive data from the Multiple Indicator Cluster Survey (MICS) conducted in 2012, and 2019.
 UNICEF administers MICS, a large, multidimensional, nationally representative household survey.
 This survey uses standardized questionnaires to provide the information and key indicators on the situation of children.
 This survey is primarily focused on the health of reproductive women, maternity and child health interventions, child nutrition’s, and early childhood development.
 MICS also collects an identical set of socioeconomic characteristics of individuals and households [19, 20].
 Datasets were open access for the public domain [21].

 Sampling design and sample size